openjdk/panama-foreign/doc/panama_memaccess.md

 The above code creates a slice that starts at offset 4 and has a length of 4 bytes.
 Slices have the *same* temporal bounds (i.e. segment scope) as the parent segment.
 In the above example, the memory associated with the parent segment will not be released as long as there is at least one *reachable* slice derived from that segment.

-To process the contents of a memory segment in bulk, a memory segment can be turned into a stream of slices, using the `MemorySegment::stream` method:
+To process the contents of a memory segment in bulk, a memory segment can be turned into a stream of slices, using the `MemorySegment::elements` method:

 ```java
 SequenceLayout seq = MemoryLayout.sequenceLayout(1_000_000, JAVA_INT);